Archbishop Cosmo Gordon Lang

 These kinds of questions around Edward’s political acuity give some idea of the kind of weightier concerns that might have given the Establishment pause over allowing him to continue as King.

 But these were the concerns of others not the concerns of the Prince.
 In her 1955 memoir “The Heart has its Reasons” the Duchess of Windsor insists that, as she got to know the Prince, she never heard anything from Edward that suggested that he was in any way reluctant or ambivalent about taking the throne.
 To the contrary she found him a buzz of ideas about the more modern way he would like to go about things as an “up-to-date king”.

-In the Kenneth Harris interview below, recorded in October 1969, the Duke touches on his aspirations as monarch, had he been permitted to continue.
+In a television interview with Kenneth Harris, recorded in October 1969, (which I have included in a later chapter) the Duke touches on his aspirations as monarch, had he been permitted to continue.
 He also speaks about his clashing with “The Establishment.”
 Revealingly, the Duke refers to his own exclusion from The Establishment while identifying his father George V and his brother Albert (who succeeded him as George VI) as both being a part of it.
 In these succinct, few words the Duke offers an insight into what he believed he was up against.